 I blinked hard a few times to clear my vision, though what I was clearing it for I’m not sure.
 Is he really telling me that the symptoms I invented are coming true?
 No way.

 My husband is a hypochondriac!

-I’ll admit unless I’m absolutely certain he’s being crazy, I’ll never tell him he’s being crazy.
-He knows that if he really feels he needs it, we can go to the hospital at any time.
+I’ll admit, unless I’m absolutely certain he’s not sick, I’ll never tell him he’s being "crazy" (or any other harmful ableist language).
+He knows that if he feels he needs it, we can go to the hospital anytime.
 No judgment.
-Perhaps in some way that thought in itself provides some comfort.
+Perhaps in some way, that thought in itself provides some comfort.
 And we’ve surely had our share of awkward doctor visits over the last few years.

-I’ve figured out that “let’s do some blood tests, and in the meantime, take these vitamins” is doctor code for “THERE’S NOTHING WRONG, PLEASE STOP COMING.”
+I’ve figured out that “let’s do some blood tests, and in the meantime, take these vitamins” is the doctor's code for “THERE’S NOTHING WRONG, PLEASE STOP COMING.”

-So what if we’re chummy with our doctor, and drinking buddies with our physiotherapist, and practically having a menage-a-cinque with three of our four village pharmacists?
-It’s good to make new friends!
+It means we’re chummy with our doctor, and drinking buddies with our physiotherapist, and practically having a menage-a-cinque with three of our four village pharmacists?
+It’s a good way to make new friends!